Anthonyzou/ecr-login/README.md

 # Why?

-Mainly for CI and CD integrations rather than include this in your codebase or install the aws cli everytime, if you have nodejs handy you could use this script.
+Mainly for CI and CD integrations rather than including this in your codebase or installing the aws cli every time, if you have nodejs handy you could use this script.

 # Usage